voyageeyewear/goeye/admin-dashboard/README.md

-# Eyejack Admin Dashboard
+# Goeye Admin Dashboard

-A professional, elegant admin dashboard for managing the Eyejack Flutter app content in real-time.
+A professional, elegant admin dashboard for managing the Goeye Flutter app content in real-time.

 **⚠️ Admin Tool - Designed for Local Use Only**